PongAlmighty/Arena-Timer-Firmware-Standalone/README.md

 │   ├── WebServer.h
 │   ├── WebSocketClient.h
 │   └── CustomFonts/          # Custom font definitions
-├── 3d-models/                # Enclosure and mounting models
+├── 3d-models/                # Enclosure models
-├── docs/                     # Documentation and resources
+├── docs/                     # Documentation
 ├── platformio.ini            # Build configuration
 └── README.md
 ```

-## Upcoming Features

-- **Hardware-Agnostic Library**: The core timer and display logic will be extracted into a standalone library that works with any RGB matrix and network interface.
-This will enable:
-  - Support for ESP32, ESP8266, Arduino boards
-  - Different matrix sizes and types
-  - WiFi, Ethernet, or other network options
-  - Easier customization and porting

-Stay tuned for updates!
+### Future Plans
+A standalone Arduino/PlatformIO library is planned to simplify integration of this timer system into other projects.
+The goal is to separate the timing/web UI/FightTimer integration code from the hardware-specific code, allowing use with different display hardware and microcontrollers (ESP32, ESP8266, etc.).

 ## Credits

-- **FightTimer Integration**: Timer synchronization powered by [FightTimer](https://github.com/PongAlmighty/FightTimer) by [PongAlmighty](https://github.com/PongAlmighty)
+- **FightTimer Integration**: [PongAlmighty/FightTimer](https://github.com/PongAlmighty/FightTimer) - Synchronized timing system for combat sports
-- **RGB Matrix Driver**: Based on Adafruit Protomatter library
+- **RGB Matrix Control**: Adafruit Protomatter library
 - **WebSocket Library**: Arduino WebSockets by links2004
+- **Enclosure Design**: EVAC-AZ

 ## License

-[Your License Here - e.g., MIT, GPL, etc.]
+This project is open source.
+See `LICENSE` for details.

 ## Contributing